jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-4/chapter-1d.md

 - These two nations were destroyed almost as soon as they were discovered.
   - The rest were mere savages.

-But the empires of China, India, Japan, and several others in the East Indies=
+But the empires of China, India, Japan, and several others in the East Indies:
 - had no richer mines of gold or silver,
 - were much richer and better cultivated, and
 - were more advanced in all arts and manufactures than Mexico or Peru.